-Finally, the Association had a history of being duped by profit-minded photographers.
-For three decades, a portion of the Association's revenue was lost to its photographers as a result of loose contract agreements and soft management.
-Not until the era of the exclusive contract had ended did the Association show significant profits from selling photographs of George Washington's home.
-In this respect, the Association was also troubled in its contract dealings with boat companies that brought visitors to Mount Vernon before the construction of a railroad.
+Finally, the MVLA had a history of being duped by profit-minded photographers.
+For three decades, a portion of the MVLA's revenue was lost to its photographers as a result of loose contract agreements and soft management.
+Not until the era of the exclusive contract had ended did the MVLA show significant profits from selling photographs of George Washington's home.
+In this respect, the MVLA was also troubled in its contract dealings with boat companies that brought visitors to Mount Vernon before the construction of a railroad.

 Despite these incidents, some of the work of these three photographers has survived to form an excellent study collection at Mount Vernon.
 Currently, there are over 4,500 photographs showing all aspects of Mount Vernon that document the estate's late nineteenth-century history.
 Photographs showing George Washington's home that are discovered in attics or old trunks are frequently presented to Mount Vernon by their owner, and thus become a part of the permanent record of this historic home.